nikomatsakis/rustacean-principles/src/charter.md

 * if you don't care how much memory, CPU, or power your program uses;
 * if you know another language well, and you have to deliver code on a tight timeframe.

-That said, one of Rust's goals is [productivity]: many people find that once they are familiar with Rust, it becomes their "go to" language even for applications that are outside its target area, simply because of tools like cargo and the rich set of library available on crates.io.
+That said, one of Rust's goals is [productivity][productive]: many people find that once they are familiar with Rust, it becomes their "go to" language even for applications that are outside its target area, simply because of tools like cargo and the rich set of library available on crates.io.

+[performant]: ./how_rust_empowers/performant.md
+[transparent]: ./how_rust_empowers/transparent.md
+[productive]: ./how_rust_empowers/productive.md
+[versatility]: ./how_rust_empowers/versatile.md
+[reliable]: ./how_rust_empowers/reliable.md